b-k/wearin/Readme.md

 ## Rate of decay
 The default is to insert 100 glitches with each run.
-Many glitchings are necessary because the MP3 format has a great deal of redundancy and error-checking, and the odds are good that most of the inserted glitches have no audible effect.
+Many glitchings are necessary because the MP3 format has a great deal of redundancy and error-checking, and the odds are good that most of the inserted glitches will have no audible effect.

+A hundred byte-flips will be noticeable after a few plays; ten will be noticeable after a few dozen plays.
 You will find `int flips=100` at the top of `wearin.c`; adjust the number of byte-flips per run to your desired rate of decay.

 ## Warning!